7 Surefire Ways to Increase Sales This Holiday Season

 Ordering extra inventory and hiring more people can disrupt your cash flow.
 For example, stocking up inventory for Black Friday can leave you low on cash.
 You can do a cash flow analysis to predict if you’ll be tight on cash over the holidays.
 If you are, you can look into short-term financing options like small business term loans or small business lines of credit.

-3. Plan a Seasonal Sale
+3. Plan a seasonal sale.

 The holiday shopping season kicks off with a few days dedicated to big sales — Black Friday, Small Business Saturday and Cyber Monday.
 But you don’t have to stick to the big three days if you don’t want to.